automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Atlascopcosaurus.md

 # Atlascopcosaurus
-## Description: Named after a manufacturer of digging equipment.
+## Named after a manufacturer of digging equipment.